zachleach/mtga-clone/card-stacks/src/prompts2.md

 >	break down the feature request into simpler more approachable conceptual units;  respond in paragraph form in natural language not code

->	come up with a step-by-step outline for how you would approach implementing the feature while ensuring your additions maintain consistency with the existing project conventions;  respond in paragraph form in natural language not code, and be as verbose and detailed as possible
+>	come up with a step-by-step outline for how you would approach implementing the feature while ensuring your additions maintain consistency with the existing project conventions;  respond in paragraph form in natural language not code, be as verbose and detailed as possible

 >	begin implementing the changes;  respond with the artifacts with proper filenames corresponding to the files being changed